JulieRaymond/workshop-php-ajax-daily-bugle/README.md

 ```

-2. Once the route is good.
-Go back in `script.js` to call it and feed the `<ul id="resultList">` with the titles of articles matched.
+2. Once the route is good, go back in `script.js`.
+There is another event listener on the input with `id="searchHeadline"`.
+The event listnened is `input`, which means that the code is call each time you change a character in the input tag.

+Use fetch to get the articles containing the search value in their title, and update the DOM to add these matching titles in `<li>` within the `<ul id="resultList">`.
+* HINT : make sure the ul content is resetted between each fetch.
 3. Now, make these titles clickables and send to route `/article`
 * Hint 1 : Remember to look at the route in `routes.php` to know what this route needs to work.